 6 Heirloom Book Ideas

 Your legacy is your most precious family heirloom.
-Yet preserving the experiences and lessens that constitute that legacy can seem like a daunting undertaking—where to begin, which stories to tell?
+Yet preserving the experiences and lessons that constitute that legacy can seem like a daunting undertaking—where to begin, which stories to tell?

 If you want to preserve your family stories, but have no idea where to start, we’ve got six special life story book ideas to spark your imagination.